 As a Content Manager for the University of Georgia College of Agricultural and Environmental Sciences you are responsible for collecting, managing, and publishing content.
-The tasks for content management, collecting, managing, and publishing, are covered in detail in the remainder of this section.
+The tasks for content management are covered in this article.

 CAES Content Managers